Shaza5/Diffinity/README.md

 ### Configuration Options

-The `Diffinity.CompareProcs, CompareViews and CompareTables` methods accept the following parameters:
+The `Diffinity.Compare` method accepts the following parameters:

 -   `sourceServer`: A `DbServer` object representing the source database.
 -   `destinationServer`: A `DbServer` object representing the destination database.
+-   `logger` (optional): An `ILogger` instance for logging output.
+If not provided, a default logger is used.
--   `outputFolder`: The directory where the HTML reports will be saved.
+-   `outputFolder` (optional): The `directory` where the generated HTML comparison reports will be saved.
+Defaults to a predefined Diffinity-output if not specified.`
 -   `makeChange`: A `ComparerAction` enum that specifies whether to apply changes (`ApplyChanges`) or not (`DoNotApplyChanges`).
 -   `filter`: A `DbObjectFilter` enum that determines whether to include unchanged procedures in the report (`ShowUnchanged`) or hide them (`HideUnchanged`).
+-   `run`: A Run `enum` value indicating which database objects to compare, if not specified, default is All:
+    -   `Proc`: Compare only stored procedures.
+    -   `View`: Compare only views.
+    -   `Table`: Compare only tables.
+    -   `ProcView`: Compare stored procedures and views.
+    -   `ProcTable`: Compare stored procedures and tables.
+    -   `ViewTable`: Compare views and tables.
+    -   `All`: Compare procedures, views, and tables.

 ## API Overview